AdobeDocs/experience-manager-brand-portal.en/help/using/accelerated-download.md

 ---
 title: Speed up the Brand Portal downloads
-seo-title: Speed up the Brand Portal downloads
 description: Enhance download performance from Brand Portal and the shared links.
-seo-description: Enhance download performance from Brand Portal and the shared links.
-uuid: 2871137e-6471-49a7-872a-841bd92543d1
 contentOwner: Vishabh Gupta
 topic-tags: download-install, download assets
 content-type: reference
 products: SG_EXPERIENCEMANAGER/Brand_Portal
-discoiquuid: 301f7a0b-5527-4aac-b731-bfc145fed0c0
 exl-id: cf28df58-c6dd-4b12-8279-01351892009f
 ---
 # Speed up the Brand Portal downloads {#guide-to-accelerate-downloads-from-brand-portal}

 <!-- This topic is woefully out of date.
 It talks at length about using a third party application whose URLs have a variety of problems.
 Topic should either be deleted or updated entirely to not talk about a specific third party application that Adobe has no control over.
 It also appears that the third party app is NOT free anymore. -->

 Adobe Experience Manager Assets Brand Portal allows enhancing the download performance of large asset files by integrating with IBM&reg; Aspera Connect, which is an install-on-demand application.
-The application uses proprietary technology to remove TCP overheads and helps improve transfer speed of the asset files.
-This integration ensures enhanced download experience.
+The application uses proprietary technology to remove TCP overheads and helps improve the transfer speed of the asset files.
+This integration ensures an enhanced download experience.

 >[!NOTE]
 >
->Download speed varies for users as it depends upon factors such as network bandwidth, server latency, and geographical location of clients.
+>Download speed varies for users because it depends on factors such as network bandwidth, server latency, and the geographical location of clients.

 The **[!UICONTROL Fast Download]** configuration is by default enabled, which significantly reduces the time taken to download the desired asset files from Brand Portal.